-The district is served by several world-renowned private hospitals: Lenox Hill; New York Presbyterian Weill-Cornell Medical Center; Memorial Sloan Kettering Cancer Center; Manhattan Eye Ear and Throat; The Hospital for Special Surgery; and Rockefeller University Hospital.
-Goldwater and Coler Hospitals on Roosevelt Island are the only Health and Hospitals Corporation facilities in CB8 which specializes in long-term care.
+Our district is served by several world-renowned private hospitals, among them: Hospital for Special Surgery; Lenox Hill Hospital; Manhattan Eye, Ear, and Throat; Memorial Sloan-Kettering Cancer Center; New York-Presbyterian; and Rockefeller University Hospital.
+Our district is also home to Coler-Goldwater Specialty Hospital and Nursing Facility on Roosevelt Island; Coler-Goldwater is the only NYC Health and Hospitals Corporation facility in CB8M and the only hospital to include long-term care among its specialties.